cohesity/cohesity_sdk/cohesity_sdk/helios/docs/RecoveriesApi.md

 client = HeliosClient(api_key=api_key)

-body = CommonRecoveryRequestParams6cc0a9973f4b47a8A51fBdda823aab75(
-        name="name_example",
-        snapshot_environment="kVMware",
-    ) # CommonRecoveryRequestParams6cc0a9973f4b47a8A51fBdda823aab75 | Specifies the parameters to create a Recovery.
+body = CreateRecoveryRequest() # CreateRecoveryRequest | Specifies the parameters to create a Recovery. access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Performs a Recovery.
 	api_response = client.recoveries.create_recovery(body)
+	pprint(api_response)
+except ApiException as e:
+	print("Exception when calling RecoveriesApi->create_recovery: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Performs a Recovery.
+	api_response = client.recoveries.create_recovery(body, access_cluster_id=access_cluster_id, region_id=region_id)
 	pprint(api_response)
 except ApiException as e:
 	print("Exception when calling RecoveriesApi->create_recovery: %s\n" % e)